-The town is steeped with history, in the centre of which is the Castle of St. John providing fantastic rooftop views across the surrounding area, down Loch Ryan and out to sea.
-Many more castles can be found in the locality along with Abbey's, Kirks and roundhouses.
+Stranraer itself is steeped with history and in the centre of town the Castle of St. John provides fantastic rooftop views across the surrounding area, along Loch Ryan and out to sea.
+Many more castles, abbeys, kirks and places of historic interest are located in the area..

-From the cottage there is easy access to a number of local beaches from the miles of gently sloping sandy beach stretching along Luce Bay to the more rugged areas with cliffs and rock-pools and quiet little coves more familiar to locals.
+From the cottage there is easy access to a number of local beaches ranging from miles of gently sloping sandy beaches along Luce Bay, to more rugged beaches with cliffs, rock-pools, caves and quiet little coves just waiting to be explored.

-The Mull of Galloway - Scotlands most Southerly point - is just 22 miles away along a beautiful coastal route which passes through a number of local villages, many of which have shops, cafe's / coffee shops, pubs and restaurants.
-The Mull itself has the Ghallie Craig Coffee Shop and gift shop with it's turf-roofed and spectacular views towards Ireland, the Isle of Man and the Lake District hills.
-The lighthouse is open to visitors who may wish to climb the steps to the viewing platform at the top and the RSPB visitor centre provides information, video shows and webcams to look at the birds who nest on the cliffs.
+The Mull of Galloway - Scotlands most Southerly point - is just 22 miles away along a beautiful coastal route which passes through a number of local villages many of which have shops, coffee shops, pubs and restaurants.
+The Mull itself is home to the Ghallie Craig coffee and gift shop.
+Built in to the cliffs and with a turf-roofed and huge glass windows looking out to sea, the views towards Ireland, the Isle of Man and the Lake District hills are spectacular.

-A number of golf courses are nearby and the famous Turnberry Golf Course is just an hour's drive away.
-Local fishing includes lochs, rivers and sea fishing including local boat trips.
+There are a number of golf courses nearby and the world famous 'Trump Turnberry' Golf Course is just an hour's drive away.

-For those wishing to venture further afield the Irish ferries provide day trips to Belfast from the ports at Cairnryan just a 20 minute drive away and a visit to the world famous Titanic Exhibition makes for an excellent day out for all the family.
+For those wishing to venture further afield the Irish ferries provide day trips to Belfast and Larne from the ports at Cairnryan which is a 20 minute drive away.
+A visit to the world famous Titanic Exhibition in Belfast makes is an excellent day out for all the family.

-The towns of Girvan and Ayr are just over an hour away along the coast road and even Glasgow and Edinburgh can be enjoyed with an early start.
+The towns of Girvan and Ayr are just over an hour away along the scenic coast road and both Glasgow and Edinburgh can be enjoyed with an early start.